alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

 To place this in context you may want to look at [the full code](part-03/code/tic-tac-toe/v2/main.cpp) for this version 2.
 One important little part not shown above — there was no really natural place to discuss this — is that the macro `small` that `<windows.h>` introduces by default, that would otherwise wreak havoc with the `icon_sizes::Enum` definition, is rendered harmless by an `#undef` directive.
-In later versions we’ll instead jsut use a subset of `<windows.h>` that is less over the top inconsiderate…
+In later versions we’ll instead just use a subset of `<windows.h>` that is less over the top inconsiderate…

 Result: